bitsofcotton/consistency-boots/README.md

 by softwares because the hardware returns dummies in such case.

 # Tips on firmwares
+If there's a malware on the firmwares, we cannot find that without glitches if CPU is not the matter.

 # Tips on system and compiler binaries
 However, if the system nor compiler is infected, there's also unveiled backdoors on the computer.